jenkinsci/miniorange-saml-sp-plugin/README.md

 Facing issue with SSO?
 Refer below steps to generate error Logs and send it to info@xecurify.com.
 We will help you resolve your issue in no time.

+⭐  **Looking to connect Crowd to your Jenkins and manage users and groups from crowd seamlessly?
+Try our [Crowd Connector Plugin](https://www.miniorange.com/atlassian/jenkins-crowd-sso-connector#free-plugin) today!** ⭐

+⭐ **Secure your Jenkins environment with two-factor authentication with our 2FA Plugin.
+Try our [Jenkins 2FA Pluing](https://miniorange.atlassian.net/wiki/spaces/JEN/pages/2969239626/Jenkins+2FA+Premium+Trial+Activation+Guide) today.** ⭐

 ### **[Frequently Asked Questions](https://faq.miniorange.com/kb/jenkins/)**